Pirates of the Caribbean: Dead Men Tell No Tales: Plot

-Thirteen years after Will Turner first leaves Elizabeth Swann aboard the Flying Dutchman, (Note: As depicted in Pirates of the Caribbean: At World's End (2007)) and three years after the One Day, he is visited by his twelve-year-old son, Henry.
-Will is still bound to the Dutchman and can step on land once a decade, but Henry says that he can be freed from his curse by the Trident of Poseidon.
+13 years after Will Turner first leaves Elizabeth Swann aboard the Flying Dutchman, Will is visited by his twelve-year-old son, Henry.
+(Note: As depicted in Pirates of the Caribbean: At World's End (2007), Will Turner leaves Elizabeth Swann, only able to step on land once every ten years.
+In the film's "Ten Years Later" post-credit scene, Henry was nine years old.
+At the beginning Dead Men Tell No Tales, Henry is twelve.
+Because of this, thirteen years have passed in between films.)
+Will is still bound to the Dutchman, but Henry says that he can be freed from his curse by the Trident of Poseidon.
 Although his father tells him to accept his fate, Henry intends to recruit pirate Captain Jack Sparrow to help find the Trident.

-Nine years later, Henry is aboard a British Navy ship, which sails into the supernatural Devil's Triangle and comes across the ghost ship Silent Mary.
-The sailors in Henry's ship are slaughtered by ghosts led by Spanish Navy pirate hunter, Captain Armando Salazar, who leaves Henry as the sole survivor so that he can deliver a message of revenge to Jack Sparrow.
-Jack, as a young pirate, had tricked Salazar into entering the Triangle, causing his death but also inadvertently cursing his ship and crew as the undead.
+Nine years later, Henry is a sailor aboard a British Navy ship, which sails into the supernatural Devil's Triangle, where the sailors come across the ghost ship Silent Mary and are slaughtered by ghosts led by the Spanish Navy pirate hunter, Captain Armando Salazar.
+Salazar leaves Henry as the sole survivor so that he can deliver a message of revenge to Jack.
+Jack, as a young pirate, (Note: A flashback sequence, as reminisced upon by Armando Salazar, features a pirate ship with the name "Wicked Wench" on the stern, although it was never made clear whether or not the pirate ship was an older version of the Black Pearl or if the two ships were one and the same vessel.) had tricked Salazar into entering the Triangle, causing his death but also inadvertently cursing his ship and crew as the undead.

-On Saint Martin, young astronomer Carina Smyth is sentenced to death for Witchcraft but escapes and crosses paths with Jack, who has been suffering from a spell of bad luck since leaving the Fountain of Youth, (Note: As depicted in Pirates of the Caribbean: On Stranger Tides (2011)) as his pirate crew botches a bank robbery.
+On Saint Martin, young astronomer Carina Smyth is sentenced to death for witchcraft but escapes and crosses paths with Jack, who has been suffering from a spell of bad luck since his last adventure, (Note: As depicted in Pirates of the Caribbean: On Stranger Tides (2011)) as his pirate crew botches a bank robbery.
 Jack later trades his compass for a drink, an act that destroys the Devil's Triangle and frees Salazar's ghostly crew to seek revenge.
 Carina learns Henry is looking for the Trident's location and offers to help him using her unknown father's diary.
 Upon their arrests, Carina and Jack stall the execution process, but they escape with the help of Henry and Jack's crew.
 They all set sail on the Dying Gull, where Carina deciphers the clues in her diary, discovering that the stars will lead to an island where the Trident is hidden.